pyoushmadan10/topic_analyzer/README.md

 # Topic Analyzer

-A Python-based tool for extracting and ranking topics from web pages using NLP and AI techniques.
+A Python-based tool for extracting and ranking most relevant topics from web pages using NLP and AI techniques.

 ---